django-cms/django-cms/cms/docs/plugins.md

 	{% endspaceless %}

-The size of the pictures is different based on which placeholder it was placed.
+In this template the picture is scaled differently based on which placeholder it was placed in.

 Snippet
 -------

-Just renders some HTML Snippet.
+Just renders some HTML snippet.
 Mostly used for development or hackery.

-For installation be sure you have the following in your INSTALLED\_APPS in your settings.py:
+For installation be sure you have the following in the `INSTALLED_APPS` setting in your project's `settings.py` file:

 	INSTALLED_APPS = (
-		...
+		# ...
 		'cms.plugins.snippet',
-		...
+		# ...
 	)

 Teaser
 ------

-Displays a teaser box for an other page or an url.
+Displays a teaser box for another page or a URL.
 A picture and a description can be added.

-For installation be sure you have the following in your INSTALLED\_APPS in your settings.py:
+For installation be sure you have the following in the `INSTALLED_APPS` settings in your project's `settings.py` file:

 	INSTALLED_APPS = (
-		...
+		# ...
 		'cms.plugins.teaser',
-		...
+		# ...
 	)

 Text